auth0/auth0-deploy-cli/docs/using-as-node-module.md

 #### `input_file`

 Path.
 Specifies the location of the resource configuration files.
-For YAML formats, this will point to the tenant.yaml file, for directory formats, this will point to the resource configuration directory.
+For YAML formats, this will point to the tenant.yaml file.
+For directory formats, this will point to the resource configuration directory.

 #### `config`